 - 1. How the HCV program works; - 2.
 Family and owner responsibilities; - 3.
-Where the family can lease a unit, including renting a unit inside or outside HHA's jurisdiction; - 4.
-An explanation of how portability works; - 5.
+Where the family can lease a unit, including renting a unit inside or outside HHA's jurisdiction and any information on selecting a unit that HUD provides; - 4.
+An explanation of how portability works: - 5.
 An explanation of how portability may affect the family's assistance through screening, subsidy standards, payment standards and any other elements of the portability process which may affect the family's assistance; and - 6.
 An explanation of the advantages of living in areas that do not have a high concentration of low-income families.